 Can you tell us about some of the health benefits of Pasture For Life 100% grass-fed meat?

-There’s lots of benefits of organic 100% grass-fed meat.
+There’s lots of benefits of organic 100% pasture-fed meat.
 Studies have shown it’s far better for you and healthier for you: it’s got loads of Omega-3 fatty acids, is low in cholesterol, low in bad saturated fats, is high in good unsaturated fats and higher levels of Conjugated Linoleic Acid (CLA) known for its cancer-fighting properties.
-The nutritional value is much better too - for example meat from fully grass-fed animals also contains considerably more antioxidants, vitamins and minerals, such as beta-carotene and vitamin E, than meat from grain-fed animals.
+The nutritional value is much better too - for example meat from fully pasture-fed animals also contains considerably more antioxidants, vitamins and minerals, such as beta-carotene and vitamin E, than meat from grain-fed animals.
 It can be difficult for consumers to recognise when meat has been fed 100% only on pasture - labelling can be confusing as some meat in the UK is already sold as ‘Grass-Fed’ even if livestock have also eaten cereals, manufactured feeds or by-products from food manufacturing.
 Only meat and dairy displaying the Pasture Mark logo guarantees the animal has been fed a completely natural diet of 100% pasture for the whole of its life.

 Luke’s Organic Dry Aged Brisket that’s 100% Grass-Fed.